RunestoneInteractive/httlads/_sources/Solver/introduction.rst

 Learning Goals
 --------------

-- Know how to install and add Solver to sheets.
-- Know how to set "Subject To", "Objective", and "By Changing" cells in Solver.
+- Find out the importance of **optimization**
+- Learn how to maximize or minimize an **objective function** under specific **constraints**.

 Learning Objectives
 -------------------

-- Be able to optimize problems using Solver in Google Sheets.
-- Be able to recognize "Set Objective", "Subject To" and "By Changing" values in the dataset.
+- Be able to recognize an **objective function** and any **constraints** in a specific set of data.
+- Be able to apply opitimization in order to maximize profit or minimize loss given a certain amount of inventory, money, or time.
+- Be able to use tools to optimize an **objective function**.